 Public Service Announcements (PSA’s) are a great way to get the message out to a large audience.
 Non-profit groups are usually eligible to run them at no cost or at a substantial discount.
 Talk to your local paper, radio station and community cable TV programming and ask them to support your educational efforts.
 You can also contribute articles to a regular newspaper column, e.g. The Bear Facts.
 Contact us for some generic articles that will provide you with a great start on writing your own.

 We can provide artwork, graphics and photos as well as sample ads to get you started.
 All you need to do is get your local newspaper to support your cause.
-Contact us directly so that we can tailor the package to suit your needs.

 Download two free PSA’s for use in your community.
 Get your local community cable channel and theatres to play the commercials with their regular programming.
 You can even ask them to add a customized screen at the end with your own local contact information.